Ignasiokolega/Bingo/README.md

 <!--welcome_page.php-->

-After you register, you are on this page.
+welcome_page.php - After you register, you are on this page.
 You can login for the first time, but you propably won't see that page (after registration) ever again. <br>
 <br> <hr>

 # SPECIAL THANKS: